h2oai/h2o-3/README.md

 ### Setting up your preferred build environment

-For the command-line developer:

-    ./gradlew make
-    make clean
-    make

-For users of Intellij's IDEAJ, project files can be generated with:
+For users of Intellij's IDEA, project files can be generated with:

     ./gradlew idea